Last Updated: February 20, 2014

 Review, 72% of Americans become impoverished after just one year of

-nursing home care.
-Long-term care isn't typically covered by
+home care.
+Long term care isn't typically covered by private

-private medical insurance and major medical insurance plans.
+medical insurance and major medical insurance plans.
+Medicare

-Medicareonly pays for skilled and rehabilitative care after a
+only pays for skilled and rehabilitative care after a three-day

-three-day hospital stay; this excludes custodial care, the
+hospital stay; this excludes custodial care, the assistance someone

-assistance someone needs for daily living.
-Medicaid only covers
+needs for daily living.
+Medicaid only covers nursing home bills

 Statistics from the Genworth Financial 2012 Cost of Care Survey

-exemplifies why so many elderly Americans lose all their savings
+exemplifies why so many elderly Americans lose all of their savings

 and assets due to healthcare costs.
 The national average annual

-in-home care for one year, the national average cost is
+care for one year, the national average cost is $56,717.
+And

-period of time before returning to good health, but even this can
+before returning to good health, but even this can be a

-be a catastrophic financial event.
-An LTCI policy protects against
+catastrophic financial event.
+An LTCI policy protects against the

 The Benefits of Long-Term Care Insurance